So you’re wondering how to start a property management company?

 As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, investor groups and families.

-The upside to property management is the flexible schedule, low start-up costs, and an almost guaranteed passive income.
+Some of the upsides to property management include the flexible schedule, low start-up costs, and an almost guaranteed passive income.

-The downsides include the regulatory controls and licensing requirements.
-It doesn’t help that properties are one of the biggest sources of complaints to regulatory agencies in various states.
+The downsides include keeping track of local state regulatory controls and legal licensing requirements for the properties you are managing.
+Properties are one of the biggest sources of complaints to regulatory agencies in various states.

 This mindset is what makes the job a rewarding field to engage in.

-Starting a property management company may be a great business venture, especially for those with experience in property management and/or real estate.
+Being the owner of a property management company can be a great business venture for those with experience in property management and/or real estate.

-As their name suggests, property management companies take care of everything related their customers’ property, including but not limited to rent collection, maintenance, control and acquisition.
+As the name suggests, property management companies handle almost everything related to managing a rental property owner’s asset, including but not limited to rent collection, maintenance, control and acquisition.

-What Skills Are Necessary Before Starting a Property Management Company?
+What Skills Do You Need Before Starting a Property Management Company?

 Since you’re going to deal with different people – maintenance contractors, vetting companies, tenants, landlords, and the like – you should have great interpersonal and communication skills.